 2017 Management Bonus Plan

-Name Minimum Target Maximu
+Name Minimum Target Maximum

 Robert Lento \$ 0 408,000 856,800

 Sajid Malhotra 0 230,000 483,000

 George Vonderhaar 0 207,200 435,120

 Michael DiSanto 0 158,100 332,010

-Kurt Silverman 0 147,500 309.750
+Kurt Silverman 0 147,500 309,750

 The Compensation Committee believed that these targets presented achievable goals, but were not necessarily certain, and achievement depended upon successful execution of our business plan.
 Bonuses are reviewed and approved by the Compensation Committee, which determined the performance and operational criteria necessary for award of such bonuses.
 The actual bonus amount earned by each participating executive was determined by the Compensation Committee based upon attainment of the performance criteria after our 2017 financial results were reviewed and approved by the Audit Committee of the Board.
 Although the Compensation Committee has the authority to exercise discretion in awarding bonus payment, such discretion was not exercised with respect to the named executive officers, and the fiscal 2017 bonus amounts were awarded based solely upon the performance criteria formula described above.
-Applying the formula described herein to our 2017 financial performance, the Compensation Committee authorized and approved a payment of annual cash bonuses to the 2017 Management Bonus Plan.
+Applying the formula described herein to our 2017 financial performance, the Compensation Committee determined that this resulted in a payout of 210% of the total target amount for the 2017 Management Bonus Plan.
 Accordingly, the Compensation Committee authorized and approved a payment of annual cash bonuses to the 2017 Management Bonus Plan participants, including our principal executive officer, principal financial officer and other named executive officers.
 Messrs.
 Lento, Malhotra, Vonderhaar, DiSanto, and Silverman received bonuses of \$856,800, \$483,000, \$435,120, \$332,010, and \$309,750, respectively, which represented approximately 179%, 142%, 155%, 107%, and 105% of their annual base salary in 2017.